OpenRailAssociation/osrd-website/content/docs/explanation/models/data-models-full-example/index.en.md

 ---
-title: "Infrastructure data"
+title: "Infrastructure example"
-linkTitle: "Infrastructure data"
+linkTitle: "Infrastructure example"
 weight: 20
 description: "Explains using an example how infrastructure data is structured"
 ---